paulboivin/Northgate-Marketplace-Funnel-Analysis/README.md

 # Northgate-Marketplace-Funnel-Analysis
 E-commerce funnel analysis identifying $217,956 in lost revenue from cart abandonment for a fictional company.
 SQL, Python, Power BI.

-# Cart Abandonment and Revenue Recovery Analysis — Northgate Marketplace
+# Cart Abandonment and Revenue Recovery Analysis - Northgate Marketplace

 ## Executive Summary
-Northgate Marketplace achieved an overall session-to-purchase conversion rate of 2.22% in 2024, while cart abandonment resulted in $217,956 in lost revenue — 1.82 times the $119,555 in revenue successfully captured — with 65% of all sessions originating from mobile devices.
-After identifying that the largest source of revenue loss stems from cart abandonment in the Electronics category, recommended interventions include targeted cart recovery tools, abandoned cart email reminders, and a mobile checkout experience redesign, projected to generate between $2,982 and $9,048 in additional annual revenue.
+Northgate Marketplace achieved an overall session-to-purchase conversion rate of 2.22% in 2024, while cart abandonment resulted in $217,956 in lost revenue, 1.82 times the $119,555 in revenue successfully captured,
+with 65% of all sessions originating from mobile devices.
+After identifying that the largest source of revenue loss stems from cart abandonment in the Electronics category, recommended interventions include targeted cart recovery tools, abandoned cart email reminders, and a mobile checkout experience redesign, which is projected to generate between $2,982 and $9,048 in additional annual revenue.

 ## Business Problem